There is also a Listing of All Programs that gives a one-line description of each IMOD program and a link to its man page.

 logged in to the workstation.
 In RHEL5 and related systems, this is

 solved by editing

 changing the entries on the line for <dri> from 0600 to 0666, i.e.,

 cpu.adocfile for enabling parallel processing, distortion correction files, noise files for microscope CTF correction, and local startup files.
 The default value for IMOD_CALIB_DIR is

-/usr/local/ImodCalibon all platforms, and it is set in the IMOD startup scripts if it is not already defined.
+C:\ProgramData\IMODon Windows Vista and higher.
+It is set in the IMOD startup scripts if it is not already defined.
 We have designed this directory as a place for local files that should not be replaced when IMOD is upgraded.
 Minimally, then, you may want to create this directory and place a

 cpu.adocthere defining the number of processors on one or more machines.
 In addition, the IMOD startup scripts will try to source local startup scripts in this directory:

 $IMOD_CALIB_DIR/IMOD.sh.
 You can use these startup scripts for customizations, such as redefining

 IMOD_JAVADIR, instead of modifying the startup scripts that come with IMOD and get replaced with each new version.
 However, if you are going to take advantage of this mechanism and want to redefine